 So this month, my advice comes in two parts; one general, and one specific.
-The general one you will not be surprised to know.
-It is keep on keeping on.
+The general one will not surprise you.
+It is to keep on keeping on.
 Whatever baby steps you take now, you are making your life so much easier come December.
 Every time you drop a few coins into your savings jar, you are making a lovely cushion for yourself for later in the year.
-Each list you have made has freed up some mindspace that you can use for something much more pleasurable…like enjoying the peonies!
+Each list you have made has freed up some space in your mind that you can use for something much more pleasurable…like enjoying the peonies!
 Don’t stop now.

 This brings me on to my second piece of advice.
-I feel fairly confident that none of us have finished our Christmas shopping yet!
-Hopefully we have all made at least skeleton lists of who we would like to give gifts too.
+I feel fairly confident that none of us has finished our Christmas shopping yet!
+Hopefully, we have all made at least skeleton lists of who we would like to give gifts too.
 Maybe you have started jotting down a few ideas.
 Maybe you have seen the perfect thing for someone and bought it and stashed it away already.
-Hopefully your savings jar is looking nice and plump by now.
-With this in mind, I am going to share an idea I had several years ago, which I hope will help you with your gift giving.
+Hopefully, your savings jar is looking nice and plump by now.
+With this in mind, I am going to share an idea I had several years ago, which I hope will help you with your gift-giving.

 Share what you were thinking